dhornbein/peoplemedicine-jekyll/collections/_skills/i-statements.md

 ---
 title: I-Statements
 description: (vs. You-statements or Declarations)
-painpoint: The threat energy in the room is starting to rise
+painpoint: The level of tension in the room is starting to rise
 date: 2021-12-06T17:42:53.899Z
 ---
 Many mammals, like domestic cats, have a whole set of behaviors that allow them to engage in "ritualized aggression" with each other - warning each other off, signaling intent to fight or withdraw - without actually getting into physical combat.
 When people are speaking to each other in tense interpersonal situations, we often don't realize how much threat energy others are experiencing when we think we are "just voicing our opinions."